sharan-naribole/sharan-naribole.github.io-old/_posts/2017-02-28-h1b-eda-part-III.markdown

 5. **Metric:**
 The three input metric choices are Total number of H-1B Visa applications, Certified number of Visa Applications and median annual Wage.

+**UPDATE:** Certified applications are filed with USCIS for H-1B approval. **CASE_STATUS: CERTIFIED does not mean the applicant got his/her H-1B visa approved, it just means that he/she is eligible to file an H-1B.** The random allocation is performed in the next stage by USCIS.
+For more details on this update, read this [discussion](https://www.kaggle.com/nsharan/h-1b-visa/discussion/30691#post170928) on Kaggle.
+Credits go to [Jagan Gurumurthy](https://www.kaggle.com/jagang) for figuring this out.

 6. **Plot Categories:**
 Additional control parameter for upper limit on the number of categories to be used for data visualization.
 Default value is 3 and can be increased up to 15.